calloquy-lawrence-shea/calloquy-dev-browser-ext/README.md

 Note that this plugin is designed to work only on localhost & *.calloquy.com, you can edit the manifest.json if this is not suitable.

-- Download this repository to your machine
+- Download this repository to your machine (unzipped)
 - Open chrome
 - Click the three dots on the top right of chrome
 - Click more tools